-Lucerys, by Douglas Wheatley, as depicted in The World of Ice and Fire
+Lucerys in childhood, by Douglas Wheatley, as depicted in The World of Ice and Fire

 |Alias||Little Luke Strong|

 |Allegiance|| House Velaryon|

 |Book(s)|| The World of Ice and Fire (mentioned)|

 The Princess and the Queen (mentioned)

 - For the master of ships during the reign of King Aerys II, see Lucerys Velaryon (master of ships).

 Luke was a strong strapping lad, skilled in arms.
 Like his brothers Jacaerys and Joffrey, he had brown eyes and hair, and a pug nose.
 This made many at court suspect that Ser Harwin Strong was their true father.